We may earn affiliate commissions for the recommended products. Learn more.

 With 1Password, you can share passwords and other data using just a link.
 When generating the link, you can configure permissions and set an expiry date.
 Additionally, 1Password’s Families and Team & Business plans users can share a vault, too.
 Here, the family organizer or the team administrator will manage each user’s permission and access level.

-1password password sharing
+1Password password sharing interface

 In contrast, Zoho Vault has a sophisticated sharing feature that gives you full control over user management.
 However, the feature is only available to paid users, and even then, only Enterprise users get the full-blown feature.
 For instance, folder sharing is only allowed for Professional and Enterprise plans users.